ga-wdi-curriculum/js-objects-functions/readme.md

 **Q. This is a neat feature, but can you think of a potential pitfall of "hoisting" too often?**

 * Code organization and readability.

+> You could argue that Function Declarations are forgiving – if you try to use a function before it is declared, hoisting fixes the order and the function gets called without mishap.
+But that kind of forgiveness does not encourage tight coding and in the long run is probably more likely to promote surprises than prevent them.
+After all, programmers arrange their statements in a particular sequence for a reason.

 ## Exercise: Fun with Functions Quiz (5 / 45)